formulahendry/vscode-dotnet-test-explorer/README.md

 * [.NET Core](https://www.microsoft.com/net/core) is installed
 * NUnit and MsTest requires a dotnet [sdk](https://www.microsoft.com/net/download) version of >= 2.1.2 and running dotnet tooling in english (see [#77](https://github.com/formulahendry/vscode-dotnet-test-explorer/issues/77) for details).

-## New in 0.6.5
+## New in 0.6.6

-* Auto watch now works for multiple test directories
+* We had some problems with displaying test fails as Problems.
+Those problems are hopefully gone now.
-* Made some changes to how we load test result files in order to be compatible with dotnet core 3 sdk.
+* Added a setting to discover/build and run your tests in parallel if you have multiple test projects.
+This might use a bit of cpu.

 ## Usage